lawfully/hyun/_posts/2025-02-21-catching-up-with-github.md

 ---

 I'm glad after 13 years, according to github, and despite changes big and small here and there, I could still pull it off.
+It's rapidly becoming a weekend hobby of sorts, I'm afraid.
+I should spend more time outdoor.

 So, here's what I did, so that I don't forget -- or rather, so that I don't have to remember -- until now.